25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 14. Halo Effect

-Why do teachers expect their attractive students to perform better?
+Why do teachers expect attractive students to perform better?

 Example

-Want to learn more about this cognitive bias?
-I have written a detailed blog post on the Halo Effect in branding.
+Would you like to find out more about this cognitive bias?
+I have written a detailed blog post about the Halo Effect in branding and marketing.

 15. IKEA Effect